Florida Travel: See Real Mermaids at Weeki Wachee Springs

 It takes us three hours to see the park's four shows and watch 200-pound sharks eat lunch while an animal marine specialist tells us about different shark species.
 We lament that we didn't make reservations to follow the path of many celebrities and swim with the dolphins in the Dolphin Odyssey program.
 The one-half-hour program allows you to touch and hug the dolphins.
 Reservations are a must.

-While you're in the area, check out other tropical wildlife at Jungle Island and Monkey Jungle, both in Miami.
-Island Jungle is famous for it's bird shows and Monkey Jungle is a park where you can mingle with the monkeys.
+While you're in the area, check out other tropical wildlife at Jungle Island in Miami, famous for its bird shows.

 Theater of the Sea